MartinPacker/md2pptx/README.md

 # md2pptx
 Markdown to Powerpoint Converter

-**Note:** md2pptx will very soon only support Python 3.
+**Note:** md2pptx only supports Python 3.
 So the installation instructions are for that.

 **Usage:**

   `python3 md2pptx output.pptx < input.markdown`

-User guide to follow.
+or

+  `md2pptx output.pptx < input.markdown`

 Before you can use this you need to: